 Ohno: One reason, as you can probably guess, is that we wanted to create a new, different style of versus fighting game.
 In the midst of our brainstorming, someone proposed, well, why not make it all about monsters then?
 With monsters, we wouldn’t have to create brand new characters from wholecloth, and we could use famous monster characters that people would already be familiar with.

-—And monsters would allow you to create brand new special moves too.
+—Monsters would allow you to create brand new special moves, too.

 Ohno: That’s right.
 We were really wanting to make something different from the Street Fighter II series, a brand new fighting game.